 We are so pleased with out bright and fresh our boys’ room has become.
 From the ceiling to the floor, it’s amazing what a little paint and DIY can do for a space.
 The Universal Gray by Glidden was a perfect match for our design, and the contrast against the new plank ceiling is perfect.
-Painting that ceiling with all the grooves was made easy with our HomeRight Heavy Duty sprayer.
-Brushing all that, even in a small space gets hard on the neck, I tell ya.

 The once candy-apple red furniture now has a rustic feel after I gave it a faux wood look and added those awesome pulls by Hickory Hardware.
 Likweise, hard to tell that dresser is part wood and part particle board, isn’t it?

 We had fun hunting down vintage items from flea markets, garage sales, and thrift stores.
 I’m sure we’ll continue to change it up as we run into another sweet piece.